mmalik17/DE_Zoomcamp_2026/module-05-bruin/homework_answer.md

 d. bruin run --select ingestion.trips+ <br>

 ### Answer :
+To run the pipeline for the current asset and the downstream asset, we need to run the command that point to the current asset (trips.py) and the downstream (which is notated in + ), so the asnwer is <br>
+bruin run --select ingestion.trips+ <br>
+the answer is (d)

 # Question 5
 Quality Checks.
 You want to ensure the pickup_datetime column in your trips table never has NULL values.
 Which quality check should you add to your asset definition?
 (1 point) <br>